Why Must I Pray for My Enemies?

 The intercession of Christians recognizes no boundaries: “for all men, for kings and all who are in high positions,” for persecutors, for the salvation of those who reject the Gospel.Catechism of the Catholic Church 2636

 We must truly forgive those who have hurt us.
+I must pray for my enemies.
 Through prayer, our own hearts and the hearts of our enemies can be transformed.

-For more information on this topic, refer to the full text in the Catechism of the Catholic Church about peace (2302-2306) and about intercessory prayer (2634-2636).
+For more information on why I must pray for my enemies, refer to the full text in the Catechism of the Catholic Church about peace (2302-2306) and about intercessory prayer (2634-2636).
 Also read Matthew 5:38-48.
 A youth-oriented explanation can be found in Youcat – Youth Catechism of the Catholic Church (395-399).